-IMPORTANT: Only use coolant additive to replenish the coolant.
-Do not use additive when the entire system is drained and refilled with John Deere COOL GARD.
+IMPORTANT: Do not add a supplemental coolant additive when the cooling system is drained and refilled with John Deere COOL-GARD.

 If other coolants are used, consult the coolant supplier and follow the manufacturer's recommendation for use of supplemental coolant additives.